JorisDecoppetHeigVd/CLD_workshop_2023/README.md

 **When**

-We use the CLoudflare Workers CLI to deploy our app.
+We use the Cloudflare Workers CLI (wrangler) to deploy our app.

 **Then**